spicyjack/public/notes/windows_xp_setup_tasks.md

 Originally posted at:
   http://wiki.portaboom.com/pmwiki.php?n=HowTos.BuildingWindowsImage

+*FIXME* - See about automating the tasks below; Windows batch files and registry policies?

 - Boot into Safe Mode (how do you do that?)
 - Delete a bunch of unneeded stuff from `C:\Windows`
 - Delete a bunch of stuff from `C:\Program Files`